Phil-Elliott/Project_Management-App/README.md

 ## How it works

+### Sign up

-Sign up: Create an account to get started.
+Create an account to get started.
 Once you're signed in, you'll be directed to your dashboard.

+### Projects page

-Projects page: At first, you'll see the projects page.
+At first, you'll see the projects page.
 Here, you can create a new project or choose from an existing one.
 You can select a project either from this screen or from the navigation menu on the left.

+### Board component

-Board component: Once you've selected a project, you'll be taken to the board component.
+Once you've selected a project, you'll be taken to the board component.
 This is where you can create task lists and tasks for those lists.
 You can move all the lists and tasks with drag and drop.

+### List management

-List management: You can change the name of a list or delete it by pressing on the list's name or the ellipsis by the list's name.
+You can change the name of a list or delete it by pressing on the list's name or the ellipsis by the list's name.

+### Task details

-Task details: Each task can be clicked on to display a modal with the task's information.
+Each task can be clicked on to display a modal with the task's information.
 This includes the task's name, description, comments section, assigned members, watching, priority, and due date.

-Top section of the board: You'll find a search bar, invite button, and a settings button at the top section of the board.
+### Top section of the board

+You'll find a search bar, invite button, and a settings button at the top section of the board.

+### Search bar

-Search bar: Use the search bar to filter the tasks related to your search query.
+Use the search bar to filter the tasks related to your search query.

+### Invite button

-Invite button: Use the invite button to share the project with other users.
+Use the invite button to share the project with other users.
 This can be done by entering their email addresses.

+### Settings button

-Settings button: The settings button is used to change the name or background of the project, as well as delete the project.
+The settings button is used to change the name or background of the project, as well as delete the project.

+### Navigation menu

-Navigation menu: In the navigation menu on the left, you'll also see a profile button.
+In the navigation menu on the left, you'll also see a profile button.
 This can be used to give or change your avatar, change your name, change your email, or delete your account.

 ## Software used